drewrl3v/drewrl3v.github.io/03-puzzles.md

 lines each spaced 1 unit apart from each other.
 I then toss the pentagon like a coin.
 What is the probability that it intersects a line?

+**June 2024**
+I have an equilateral triangle comprised of 9 unit equilateral triangles.
+I shade each unit triangle either red or blue with equal probability.
+We say that a sub-triangle is comprised of 4 unit equilateral triangles.
+What's the probability that there will be no blue sub-triangle?